bookofproofs/bookofproofs.github.io/_sources/history/20th-century/feynman.md

 * Feynman began work on the Manhattan project at Princeton developing a theory of how to separate Uranium 235 from Uranium 238, while his thesis supervisor Wheeler went to Chicago to work with Fermi on the first nuclear reactor.
 * Wigner, in Wheeler's absence, advised Feynman to write up his thesis and after Wheeler and Wigner examined the work he received his doctorate in June 1942.
 * Feynman had a difficult personal problem at this time.
-* Shortly after he was awarded his doctorate Feynman married Arlene with no family members present.
 * Shortly after his marriage Feynman went to the newly constructed Los Alamos site to work on the atomic bomb project.
-* Feynman would marry twice more and have two children with his third wife.
 * In 1950 Feynman accepted a position as professor of theoretical physics at the California Institute of Technology.
 * He remained at Cal tech for the rest of his career, being appointed Richard Chace Tolman Professor of Theoretical Physics there in 1959.
 * Feynman's main contribution was to quantum mechanics, following on from the work of his doctoral thesis.